Emmotes/ic_spoilers/docs/evandra.md

 # Basic Information

-Evandra will be the new champion in the Dragondown event on 14 June 2023.
+Evandra will be the new champion in the The Great Modron March event on 24 May 2023.

 * Seat: Unknown
 * Race: Half-Elf (Guess)